lyz-code/pass-collaborate/docs/index.md

 * Your GPG key store.
 * The information stored in your `pass` store (password files and `.gpg-id` files).

-To store the data that is not available in the above storages, `pass_collaborate` uses an `.auth.yaml` file.
+To store the data that is not available in the above storages, `pass_collaborate` uses an `.auth.yaml` file that is stored by default in `~/.password-store/.auth.yaml`.
+You can override this path with the environment variable `PASSWORD_AUTH_DIR` or the `--auth-dir` command line flag.

+This is useful if the shared password store is a subdirectory of your main password store.

 # References